TotallyInformation/node-red-contrib-uibuilder/docs/front-end-builds.md

 Many build tools and some front-end frameworks have "live servers" to support development.
 These automatically reload the page being developed whenever something changes.

 At present, only the Svelte development server will work correctly without you making some temporary changes to your front-end code.
+(However, see also [Live-reload dev servers](how-to/live-reload-dev-server)).

 For all other development servers, you will need to make the following changes: